msu-cmse-courses/cmse495-SS26/Syllabus.md

 **_Web_**:  <http://www.dirk.colbry.com>
 **_Office_**: [EB 1516](https://cmse.msu.edu/about/directions/)
 **_Virtual Office_**:  [Dirk's Zoom Office](https://msu.zoom.us/my/colbrydi)
-**_Office Hours_**: ???
-I have an hour before and after class blocked off for Mondays and Wednesdays (we can meet inside or next to our classs room) and Thursday 1:00-2:00pm In my office ([EB 1516](https://cmse.msu.edu/About/directions.aspx)) of via zoom (if you remind me).
+**_Office Hours_**: I have an hour after class blocked off for Mondays and Wednesdays (we can meet inside or next to our classroom) and Tuesdays 10:30-11:30pm In my office ([EB 1516](https://cmse.msu.edu/About/directions.aspx)) of via zoom (if you remind me).

-* Please visit <http://bookdirk.colbry.com/> to schedule an appointment.
+* If none of these times work, please visit <http://bookdirk.colbry.com/> to schedule an appointment.

 ---